Saptapadi (1961 film): Release

-During the advance booking there was long queue and police was lathi charged for the craze.
+During the advance booking there was long queue and police lathi charged for the craze.
 The film was released at Durga Puja on 20 October 1961.
 There was huge craze for the film because this was the comeback of Uttam-Suchitra pair more than two years after Chaoa Pawa in 1959.
 The film was released with another Kumar film Dui Bhai.

 Saptapadi entered in Moscow Film Festival in July 1963 with English subtitle as Seven Steps and nominated for Grand Pix Award.

 Reception

 Reviews

 Saptapadi received overwhelming response from both critics and audiences.
-It's regarded as one of the greatest and most popular romantic Bengali film ever and still impressing this generation.
+It's regarded as one of the greatest and most popular romantic Bengali films ever and still impressing this generation.

 In an article of 2021 Get Bengal wrote that Saptapadi was not only a romantic masterpiece but it's a message to the hated.
-In today’s times of widening religious divides, this film is an essential reminder of the hollowness and damage-causing potential of bigotry, and the healing power of love.
+In today's times of widening religious divides, this film is an essential reminder of the hollowness and damage-causing potential of bigotry, and the healing power of love.

-The Print wrote in 2019 The film’s theme rings too familiar a bell in today’s time, with a significant rise in threats to couples marrying outside their faith.
-The film is a reminder of what could happen when religious beliefs are allowed to overrule feelings of love — it can lead to disaster and despair.
+The Print wrote in 2019 The film's theme rings too familiar a bell in today's time, with a significant rise in threats to couples marrying outside their faith.
+The film is a reminder of what could happen when religious beliefs are allowed to overrule feelings of love – it can lead to disaster and despair.
 And while many such stories have happy endings, reality will be far from being so kind.